-Increasingly, Linux distributions are adopting or planning to adopt the
+Increasingly, Linux distributions are adopting the

 systemd init system.
 This powerful suite of software can manage many aspects of your server, from services to mounted devices and system states.

 unit refers to any resource that the system knows how to operate on and manage.
 This is the primary object that the